rust-lang/rust/text/0000-variadic.md

 to a `vprintf` function as declared in this RFC semantically passes ownership of that `VaList`, and prevents calling the `arg` function again in the caller, but it remains the caller's responsibility to call `va_end`, so the compiler needs to insert the appropriate drop glue at the FFI boundary.
+Conversely, functions accepting a `VaList` argument must not drop it themselves, since the caller will drop it instead.

+The C standard requires that the call to `va_end` for a `va_list` occur in the same function as the matching `va_start` or `va_copy` for that `va_list`.
+Some C implementations do not enforce this requirement, allowing for functions that call `va_end` on a passed-in `va_list` that they did not create.
+This RFC does not define a means of implementing or calling non-standard functions like these.

 Note that on some platforms, these LLVM intrinsics do not fully implement the necessary functionality, expecting the invoker of the intrinsic to provide